Humphrey Razzall

 Leonard Humphrey Razzall, known as Humphrey Razzall (13 November 1912 – 26 October 1999), was a British Liberal Party politician and solicitor.

 Background

-He was a son of Horace Razzall a Scarborough teacher and Sarah Thompson.
-He was educated at Scarborough High School.
-He married, in 1936, Muriel Knowles.
-They had two sons.
+He was a son of Horace Razzall, a Scarborough teacher, and Sarah Thompson, and was educated at Scarborough High School.
+He married Muriel Knowles in 1936, and had two sons with her.
 Muriel died in 1968.
-In 1975 he married Mary Elmore Bland.
+In 1975, he married Mary Elmore Bland.

 Professional career

-He was admitted as a solicitor in 1935.
-He founded the firm Humphrey Razzall & Co. in 1938.
+Razzall was admitted as a solicitor in 1935, and founded the firm Humphrey Razzall & Co. in 1938.
 He served in the Royal Marines from 1941 to 1946, reaching the rank of Staff Captain.
-He was an Examiner in the High Court practice and procedure for solicitors final examination.
-He was the Master of the Supreme Court (Taxing) from 1954 to 1981.
+He became an Examiner in the High Court practice and procedure for solicitors final examination, and was the Master of the Supreme Court (Taxing) from 1954 to 1981.